Multifidelity Ensemble Kalman Filtering Using Surrogate Models Defined by Physics-Informed Autoencoders: Conclusions

 \section{Conclusions}

+This work extends the multifidelity ensemble Kalman filter framework to work with nonlinear surrogate models.
+The control variate framework is generalized to incorporate optimal non-linear projection and interpolation operators implemented using autoencoders.

-The results obtained in this paper strongly imply that reduced order models based on non-linear projections that fully capture the intrinsic dimension of the data are excellent surrogates for use in multifidelity sequential data assimilation.
-Moreover, the results show that generalizations to the control variate framework to non-linear projection and interpolation does not beget significant error, and thus assimilation can safely be done in the space of a reduced model.
+The results obtained in this paper indicate that reduced order models based on non-linear projections that fully capture the intrinsic dimension of the data provide excellent surrogates for use in multifidelity sequential data assimilation.
+Moreover, nonlinear generalizations of the control variate framework result in small approximation errors, and thus the assimilation can be carried out efficiently in the space of a nonlinear reduced model.

-Some future directions to pursue might involve more robust constructions of projection and interpolation operators, the use of recurrent neural network models, and a more operational test problem.
+Future directions to be pursued include more robust constructions of projection and interpolation operators, the use of recurrent neural network models, and applications to operational test problems.

 \acknowledgements

 This work was supported by awards NSF ACI--1709727, NSF CDS\&E-MSS--1953113, DOE ASCR DE--SC0021313, and by the Computational Science Laboratory at Virginia Tech.